 Used by most businesses, firewalls are network security systems that are able to monitor and control all network traffic, both in and out, based on a set of predetermined security rules.
 A firewall essentially provides a barrier between a trusted network and an untrusted one (for example, the internet), and can be a great first defense against data crime.

 Network Activity Monitors

-As the name suggests, this clever software is able to monitor the activity on your network to identify, analyze, diagnose and resolve issues in real-time.
-The use of this software is a reasonably affordable way of getting a vital heads up on what’s going on with your network.
+As the name suggests, this clever software is able to monitor the activity on your network to identify, analyze, diagnose, and resolve issues in real time.
+The use of this software is a reasonably affordable way of getting a vital heads-up on what’s going on with your network.

 Some forms of cybercrime involve embedding a virus into your system and then demanding a ‘ransom’ for the virus to be removed.
-Off-the-shelf antivirus software, such as McAfee and Norton, are used to identify and prevent a number of network nasties, such as viruses, trojan horses, and worms.
+Off-the-shelf antivirus software, such as McAfee and Norton, is used to identify and prevent a number of network nasties, such as viruses, trojan horses, and worms.